moksamedia/okta-spring-cloud-contract/README.md

 ## Test the App

-The consumer app is secured using JWT auth, so to test it you need to use the [OIDC Debugger](oauth2/default) project to generate a valid JWT.
+The app is secured using JWT auth, so to test it you need to use the [OIDC Debugger](oauth2/default) project to generate a valid JWT.

 Once you have a valid JWT, store it in a Bash shell.
 ```bash